Music video game: Hybrid rhythm games

 A further class of rhythm games is hybrid rhythm games or music reactive games.
 In comparison to the forementioned rhythm games where the rhythm matching is the primary focus and the player's action helps to generate the music that they hear, reactive games let the background music guide the player action, leaving the rhythm gameplay elements secondary to the main gameplay form.
 Often in these hybrid rhythm games, the player plays the game as they normally would but can use the in-game music to time actions often to better their score, thus affecting the interaction between the player and the in-game dynamics as goal of the game.
 In Rez, for example, the game takes the form of a simple rail shooter; however, by integrating sound effects created by the actions of the player (as he completes the normal tasks of rail-shooting) with the soundtrack as a whole, the game is intended to permit the player's direct interaction with the soundtrack and to encourage the creation of a synaesthetic experience.
 Other similar games include Pteranodon, Rhyme Rider Kerorican, or iS – internal section.
 A further class of these games allow for users to provide music that is then processed dynamically by the game to create challenges for that song, so that players are not dependent on the game's developer to extend the game's library of songs.
-Such games include Vib-Ribbon, Audiosurf, or Dance Factory.
+Such games include Vib-Ribbon, Audiosurf, Dance Factory, or Dance Fabulous.